vanyle/vbel2/README.md

 VBel2 helps you quickly build complex APIs that easily integrate with your frontend / existing backend.
 Think of it as Django but in Javascript, more lightweight and API focused.

+VBel has no dependencies, you just install it and get started !
+For more complex use, an SQL database is recommended.

 ## Getting Started

 Use the following command